 Connecting Vision with Strategy

-Feeding America (fall 2017)
+Feeding America (sustainability training - fall 2017)

-Rockingham County Partnership for Children (spring 2018)
+Rockingham County Partnership for Children (strategic plan - spring 2018)

-SC Office of Rural Health (spring 2018)
+SC Office of Rural Health (board retreat and organizational consultation - 2018)

 Solving Complex Problems